CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 ## Workflow Instructions

-### Workflow 1: Generate, Save, Load, and Verify Image
+### Workflow 1: Generate, Save, Load, Browse, and Verify Image

 Use this workflow when you want to prove the full ZMongo image loop works.